Page content

 Where programmes meet or exceed University benchmarks, they will remain within their allocated revalidation year, within the quinquennial revalidation cycle.
 Partner institutions will not be asked to provide any additional documentation to the University.
 Programme teams, in collaboration with the FPM, will maintain local quality monitoring and enhancement through established processes namely Course Committees, SSCC meetings and Board of Examiners.

-Course Directors will still be required to forward minutes of SSCC and Course Committee meetings routinely to the FPM.
-Course Directors will also still have to respond directly to the External Examiner report and share the report, and their response, with students.
+Course Directors will still be required to forward (normally via the institutional HE Co-ordinator) minutes of SSCC and Course Committee meetings routinely to the FPM.
+Course Directors will also still have to respond directly to the External Examiner report and share the report, and their response, with students (and to the FPM normally via the institutional HE Co-ordinator).
 The FPM will still meet annually with students to ascertain their feedback on the quality of their learning experience.
-Annual monitoring through CAQE will determine whether a programme remains on the revalidation cycle year on year.
+Annual monitoring through CAQE will inform whether a programme remains on the revalidation cycle year on year.

 Where programmes do not meet baseline expectations programme teams, in collaboration with the FPM, will be prompted to review the datasets, explore the issues that are associated with below baseline performance and generate action plans.
-Action plans will be submitted to Quality Enhancement (November) using a template which will be provided by Quality Enhancement.
-Action plans will be distributed to relevant Faculty Associate Deans (Education), and FPMs for review.
+Action plans will be submitted to the Centre for Quality Enhancement using a template which will be provided by the Centre for Quality Enhancement.
+Action plans will be distributed to relevant Faculty Associate Deans (Academic Quality and Student Experience), and FPMs for review.
 If action plans are agreed with no revisions, then programme teams will gain approval to implement and monitor these enhancement activities.

-Should action plans fail to adequately address poor performance, or should they require revision, programme teams will then be invited to a CAQE Quality Review Panel (December) to explore issues in greater depth and to revise actions.
-Panels will be conducted by the Associate Dean (Education) from the associated Faculty, in conjunction with the FPM and representation from Quality Enhancement and other senior staff from within the Faculty as required.
+Should action plans fail to adequately address poor performance, or should they require revision, programme teams will then be invited to a CAQE Quality Review Panel to explore issues in greater depth and to revise actions.
+Panels will be conducted by the Associate Dean (Academic Quality and Student Experience) from the associated Faculty, in conjunction with the FPM and representation from the Centre for Quality Enhancement and other senior staff from within the Faculty as required.
 The appropriate Assistant Director, the HE Coordinator and the Course Director from the partner institutions will meet with the panel.
 These meetings may be conducted, where feasible, by video conferencing.

 Programmes enrolling cohort sizes of below 10 students may submit action plans or attend Panel meetings to report on their business model and strategy to grow student numbers.
 All data will be considered holistically during review (including First-sit data and NSS outcomes where available), but only that data which is sensitive to identifying a need for enhancement will be enacted upon.